himkwan01/APEX/README.md

   * [x]  Required: Your messages are automatically decrypted

 8\.
 Identify the Double Agent
-  * [x]  Required: Decrypt as many email messages as possible Email 1: The SQL injection we discussed is in place.
-Just search for an agent.
+  * [x]  Required: Decrypt as many email messages as possible</br>
+         Email 1: The SQL injection we discussed is in place.
+Just search for an agent.</br>
-         Email 2:
+         Email 2:</br>
-         Email 3: Today I was able to sneak several XSS vulnerabilities onto one of the encrypt/decrypt pages.
+         Email 3: Today I was able to sneak several XSS vulnerabilities onto one of the encrypt/decrypt pages.</br>
-         Email 4:
+         Email 4:</br>
          Email 5: Let me know before you go inside.
-I'll create a distraction. - Austin Email 6: Let me know before you go inside.
-I'll create a distraction. - Natasha
+I'll create a distraction. - Austin</br>
+         Email 6: Let me know before you go inside.
+I'll create a distraction. - Natasha</br>
   * [x]  Required: Identify the double agent: Natasha Email 5 signature is not valid, while email 6 signature is valid.